Parviz Ghelichkhani

-Parviz Ghelichkhani (پرویز قلیچخانی, born 4 December 1945) is an Iranian-French retired football player and former captain of Iran national football team.
-He is now based in France, where he is the editor and publisher of a political magazine.
-He is one of the Best Players of All Time in Iran and Asia.
-One of the Most Important members of the Iranian national team in the championship of the Asian Nations Cup in 1968 and 1972 and 1976 and Asian Games 1974 and member of Taj (Esteghlal Tehran) club in the championship of the AFC Champions League in 1970.
+Parviz Ghelichkhani (پرویز قلیچخانی, 4 December 1945 – 23 May 2026) was an Iranian-French football player and captain of Iran national team.
+He was one of the Best Players of All Time in Iran and Asia.
+One of the most important members of the Iran national team in the championship of the Asian Nations Cup in 1968 and 1972 and 1976 and Asian Games 1974 and member of Taj (Esteghlal Tehran) club in the championship of the AFC Champions League in 1970.
 He is generally considered the best player in Asia in the 1970s.
 Along with Ali Jabbari, he was the leader and star of Iran's Golden Generation in the late 1960s and early 1970s.

-He is generally considered the most complete and best defensive midfielder in Asian history, with excellent playmaking, shooting, tackling, stamina and leadership.
+Later in his life Ghelichkhani was based in France, where he was the editor and publisher of a political magazine.

 Club career

-He played for Alborz F.C.
-(Kyan's reserve team), Kian F.C., Taj, Pas F.C., Oghab F.C., Daraei F.C. and finally Persepolis F.C., before leaving for the United States where he played for the San Jose Earthquakes in the North American Soccer League.
+Ghelichkhani played for Alborz F.C.
+(Kian's reserve team), Kian, Taj, Pas F.C., Oghab F.C., Daraei F.C. and finally Persepolis, before leaving for the United States where he played for the San Jose Earthquakes in the North American Soccer League.

-Ghelichkhani won many national titles, among them the Iranian league in 1971; he also achieved the runners-up position with Persepolis F.C. in 1977.
+He won many national titles, among them the Iranian league in 1971; he also achieved the runners-up position with Persepolis in 1977.
 In 1970, he won the Asian Club Championship with Taj.
 During various stages of his career, he had offers from German, Greek and Turkish football clubs but declined all of them.